MicrosoftDocs/learn/learn-pr/azure/secure-vms-with-azure-security-center/includes/3-exercise-jit-vm-access.md

     <!-- Paste tip-->
     [!include[](../../../includes/azure-cloudshell-copy-paste-tip.md)]

-1. Next, create a new Azure Resource Group to hold your VM resources.
+1. Next, create a new Azure *resource group* to hold your VM resources.
 We're using the name `mslearnDeleteMe` here to remind ourselves to delete this group when we are finished.

     ```azurecli
     az group create --name mslearnDeleteMe --location eastus